 Another bigger piece was visually even sexier.
-The veneer on a large square cabinet was a checkerboard of macassar ebony.
-From a distance, it looks like a weaving.
+The veneer on a large square cabinet was an ingenious checkerboard of macassar ebony.
+From a distance it looked like a weaving.
 But it's not.
-It is smooth-to-the-touch wood.
+It is smooth-to-thetouch wood.

-Touch wood: from top, Macassar Gerner, 34, has been in business for cocktail cabinet, 15 years, long enough to be recognised by local architects and interior designers Zebrano side table, nine-drawer as a craftsman capable of making highly refined furniture to their specifications walnut chest and. below, burr walnut or, as he prefers it, stunning pieces that dining chair with spring from his own creative instincts.
-His work regularly wins awards. faux leopardskin upholstery.
+Gerner, 34, has been in business for 15 years, long enough to be recognised by local architects and interior designers as a craftsman capable of making highly refined furniture to their specifications or, as he prefers it, stunning pieces that spring from his own creative instincts.
+His pieces regularly win awards.

-The grandson of a jeweller and son of an architect, Gerner knew from the age of 15 that his future was working with wood.
+The grandson of a jeweller and son of an architect, from the age of 15 Gerner knew his future was working with wood.
 At school, when other boys were making trays, he was constructing tables and chairs and itching to get into something much more complex.

 He says the impulse to try new design and technique drives him through every piece.
-"By the time I'm 90 per cent done with a piece, some seasons and, slowly, Australian woods gave way to an increasing use of fine European timbers.
-Gerner says Australian native timbers "don't always suit high-end furniture making, for which you need really smooth, perfect finishes.
+"By the time I'm 90 per cent done with a piece, I want to get onto the next."
+On leaving school, Gerner worked part-